 Key Types of Tissue Paper

-There are five different types of tissue paper each with a different use.
-It is manufactured in an extensive range of colours and textures, and can be moistened and/or perfumed.
+There are five different types of tissue paper, each with a different use.
+It is manufactured in an extensive range of colours and textures and can be moistened and/or perfumed.

 This is the most purchased commodity in European and American countries.
 Toilet paper comes in various numbers of ‘ply’ (layers of thickness), from one-ply all the way up to six-ply, with more back-to-back plies offering greater strength and absorbency.
 Typically, it is the lowest grade of fibres used for tissue paper and can be rippled, perfumed, coloured, patterned, medicated or treated with aloe vera, or other perfumes.

 The second most popular tissue paper by consumption; it is used in place of a conventional cloth towel, for drying hands, wiping windows and other surfaces and dusting.
-The ‘kitchen roll’ is a standard feature of most domestic and commercial kitchens, for clearing up those accidental spills.
+The ‘kitchen roll’ is a standard feature of most domestic and commercial kitchens, for clearing up accidental spills.
 It is convenient, and of course, disposable.

 Paper towels soak up liquids because they are loosely woven, enabling the liquid to travel between the fibres.
-It is most commonly available as a 2-ply product, but can be manufactured at 4-ply.
+It is most commonly available as a 2-ply product but can be manufactured at 4-ply.
 Paper towels are generally sold packed as stacks of folded towels, or in rolls.

 Facial tissue and paper handkerchiefs are made from the lowest base weights of tissue paper, generally 4-18 g/m2.
 They often have a smooth finish which is achieved by light calendaring.
 Tissues or ‘hankies’ are in the main, manufactured as 2-3 ply thickness.
-Given market demands for a higher-quality tissue, the base tissue used in these ranges is normally made entirely from pure chemical pulp.
+Given market demands for higher-quality tissue, the base tissue used in these ranges is normally made entirely from pure chemical pulp.
 Some recycled fibres may be added.
 Softeners, lotions, or perfumes are often added by some tissue manufacturers to differentiate their product range, and to meet the needs of the more discerning consumer.
 The finished facial tissues or handkerchiefs are folded and put in pocket-size packages for ease of carriage, or a cardboard box dispenser for use around the home.

-These are offered from one up to four plies, and in a vast number of colours, patterns, folds and sizes.
+These are offered from one up to four plies, and in a vast number of colours, patterns, folds, and sizes.

 World tissue consumption in 2017

 A quarter of global tissue production is consumed by North America, with China in second place at 21.3% having overtaken Western Europe’s consumption which was 18.3% in 2017.
-Predictions are that changing lifestyle and living standards across the globe will result in growing demand for tissue paper across Asia, the Far East and Africa.
+Predictions are that changing lifestyles and living standards across the globe will result in a growing demand for tissue paper across Asia, the Far East and Africa.
 Good news for tissue paper manufacturers!

 RISI: European Tissue Market Outlook